The role of exchangeability in causal inference: Introduction

 A connection between the original probabilistic concept of exchangeability and causal inference was first suggested by \citet[][p.
-51]{lindley:1981}, although the authors did not to pursue this further, citing difficulties in definition.
+51]{lindley:1981}; however, the authors did not pursue this further.
 This connection was pointed out later by \citet{greenland:1986} in the context of non-identifiability of causal parameters due to confounding.
-However, in the causal inference literature \citep[e.g.][]{greenland:1999,hernan:2006,greenland:2009}, `exchangeability' has been interpreted in terms of potential outcomes, instead of observable quantities, and the connection of this concept to its Bayesian interpretation appears to have been lost.
-In this paper we highlight the similarities between causal reasoning based on unit-level exchangeability and the now more common formulation based on potential outcomes.
+However, in the causal inference literature \citep[e.g.,][]{greenland:1999,hernan:2006,greenland:2009}, `exchangeability' has been interpreted in terms of potential outcomes (instead of observable quantities), and the connection of this concept to its Bayesian interpretation appears to have been lost.
+In this paper, we highlight the similarities between causal reasoning based on unit-level exchangeability and the now more common formulation based on potential outcomes.

-We aim to provide a sequel to the classic account of \citet{lindley:1981} with the hindsight of the numerous developments that have taken place in causal inference theory and methodology since.
-The utility of the concept of exchangeability and the account of \citet{lindley:1981} has been disputed by \citet[][p.
+We aim to provide a sequel to the classic account of \citet{lindley:1981} that takes into account the numerous developments that have taken place in causal inference theory and methodology since.
+The utility of the concept of exchangeability and the account of \citet{lindley:1981} have been disputed by \citet[][p.
 177--180]{pearl:2009(1)} \citep[see also][]{lindley:2002}, who argued that probability theory alone is not adequate for providing a comprehensive framework for causal reasoning (which, in fact, Lindley and Novick never attempted).
-Rather than enter this debate, we concentrate on clarifying the connection between the probabilistic notion of exchangeability and causal inference, using exchangeability as basis of the `causal model'.
-A causal model is necessary to define the causal contrast of interest, as well as to define the notion of confounding and state the identifying conditions required for unconfounded inferences.
+Rather than enter this debate, we concentrate on clarifying the connection between the probabilistic notion of exchangeability and causal inference, using exchangeability as the basis of the `causal model.'
+A causal model is necessary to define the causal contrast of interest, as well as to define the notion of confounding and to state the identifying conditions required for unconfounded inferences.